futel/dialplan-functions/README-deploy.md

     doctl --config config.yaml serverless deploy twilio

-In .env, set the INSTANCE variable back to "stage" (and don't deploy or update this instance again without reverting .env).
+In .env, set the INSTANCE variable back to "stage".

+Continue the rest of promotion immediately, so we don't remain connected to prod.
+Don't deploy or update this instance again without reverting .env.

+## Get the URLs

+Get the namespace ID and host URL components:

+    doctl --config config.yaml serverless namespaces list

+Note that the URLs are secrets!

+The package and function can be found from the directory tree:

+- twilio/packages/<package>/<function>
+- e.g. dialers/dial_pstn and dialplans/dial_outgoing

+The URLs are <host>/api/v1/web/<namespace_id>/<package>/<function>.
+Note that <host> is misnamed because it also includes the protocol declaration.

-## Update Twilio Programamble Voice prod and stage environments
+## Update Twilio Programmable Voice prod and stage components to point to URLs

-Update the prod TwiML Application Resources and SIP Domains to point to the promoted instance as in twilio-sip-server README-deploy.
+Update the stage TwiML Application Resources and SIP Domains to point to the instance as in twilio-sip-server README-deploy.

 ## Tear down old prod